dagda1/blog/source/_posts/2011-09-18-creating-gradients-with-compass-and-sass.markdown

     </ul>
 </nav>
 {% endcodeblock %}
-I am also using the new html5 semantic attribute <a href="http://www.w3.org/wiki/PF/XTech/HTML5/RoleAttribute" target="_blank">role attribute</a>.
+I am also using the new html5 semantic <a href="http://www.w3.org/wiki/PF/XTech/HTML5/RoleAttribute" target="_blank">role attribute</a>.
 HTML5 has many of these new semantic markers that help devices such as screen readers pick out the relevant sections.

 I want to take this opportunity to show the power of both sass variables and the extremely useful sass functions desaturate, darken and lighten to **DRY** up your css.
 Below are  the variable declarations we will be using for the navigation bar:
 {% gist 1225069 %}
 Only on line 1 do we actually specify any hex value for a variable, in the subsequent variable declarations, we pass in relevant percentage values to the lighten and darken functions to keep everything in ratio.
-We can change the **$nav-bg** variable and the other variables will adjust accordingly.
+A change to the **$nav-bg** variable will cause the other variables to adjust accordingly.

 A full list of similar sass colour functions can be found <a href="http://sass-lang.com/docs/yardoc/Sass/Script/Functions.html" target-"_blank">here</a>.